ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 --- abstract

 Home network owners may have devices or services hosted on their home network that they wish to access from the Internet (i.e., from a network outside of the home network).
-Home networks are increasingly numbered using IPv6 addresses, which makes this access much simpler, but their access from the Internet requires the names and IP addresses of these devices and services to be made  available in the public DNS.
+Home networks are increasingly numbered using IPv6 addresses, which in principle makes this access simpler, but their access from the Internet requires the names and IP addresses of these devices and services to be made  available in the public DNS.

 This document describes how an Home Naming Authority (NHA) instructs the outsourced infrastructure to publish these pieces of information in the public DNS.
 The names and IP addresses of the home network are set in the Public Homenet Zone by the Homenet Naming Authority (HNA), which in turn instructs an outsourced infrastructure to publish the zone on behalf of the home network owner.